Use of force continuum: Example model

-The U.S. Navy teaches a six-step model: Officer presence, Verbal commands, Soft controls, Hard controls, Intermediate Weapons, and Lethal force.
-Hard controls includes the use of tools such as hand-cuffs, while soft controls equates to empty hand above, describing techniques where the officer may engage a resisting detainee.
+The U.S. Navy teaches a six-step model: Professional presence, Verbal commands, Soft controls, Hard controls, Intermediate Weapons, and Deadly force.
+Hard controls include the use of tools such as handcuffs, while soft controls equate to empty hand above, describing techniques where the officer may engage a resisting detainee.
 When escalating, voluntary submission to cuffs is a viable way to prevent the need for empty hand submission techniques which place the officer and the detainee at physical risk.
-When de-escalating, hard controls (i.e.: cuffs and isolation in the rear seat of a cruiser) give officers a reasonable and achievable goal after altercation with a detainee during which higher levels of force may have been required.
+When de-escalating, hard controls (such as cuffs and isolation in the rear seat of a cruiser) give officers a reasonable and achievable goal after altercation with a detainee during which higher levels of force may have been required.

 Subject classifications

 In all use of force continuum models, the actions of the subject is classified in order for the officer to quickly determine what level of force is authorized and may be necessary to apprehend or compel compliance from the individual.
 Listed below are examples of how subjects are classified.